 Partnering with Employees

-This task force provides:
+This task force may provide:

-• Voluntary career development workshops that include services such as résumé writing, mock interviews, job market reviews, and comparisons of knowledge, skills and abilities with the qualifications needed for technical positions within other AEP business units
+- Voluntary career development workshops that include services such as résumé writing, mock interviews, job market reviews, and comparisons of knowledge, skills and abilities with the qualifications needed for technical positions within other AEP business units

-• One-on-one career counseling
+- One-on-one career counseling

-• On-site job fairs
+- On-site job fairs

-• Collaboration with external partners for job training programs
+- Collaboration with external partners for job training programs

-• Exposure to internal and external job opportunities
+- Exposure to internal and external job opportunities